onsi/ginkgo/docs/index.md

     // assertions go here
 })
 ```

-> By default, Ginkgo will print out a description for each skipped spec.
-You can suppress this by setting the `--noisySkippings=false` flag.

 Note that `Skip(...)` causes the closure to exit so there is no need to return.